acerunox/ppap-cpp/chapter12/12_EXERCISES.md

 ## Exercise 01
 1. Draw a rectangle as a Rectangle and as a Polygon.
 Make the lines of the Polygon red and the lines of the Rectangle blue.

+## Exercise 02
+1. Draw a 100-by-30 Rectangle and place the text “Howdy!” inside it.